Daniel O. Mahoney

-Daniel O. Mahoney (1854–1944) was a member of the Wisconsin State Assembly.
+Daniel O. Mahoney (June 8, 1854 – September 21, 1944) was an American lawyer, judge, and Republican politician from Viroqua, Wisconsin.
+He served two terms in the Wisconsin State Assembly, representing Vernon County in the 1893 and 1895 terms.
+Later, he served as a county judge.

 Biography

 Mahoney was born on June 8, 1854, in Moscow, New York.
 He died on September 21, 1944.

 Career

 Mahoney was a member of the Assembly during the 1893 and 1895 sessions.
 Other positions he held include County Superintendent of Vernon County, Wisconsin.
 He was a Republican.

+He ran for U.S. House of Representatives in Wisconsin's 3rd congressional district in 1908, but lost in the Republican primary to Arthur W. Kopp.